jhsoftware/SimpleDNS-Docs/docs/ht_secure.md

 Client applications (users) need the DNS server to perform recursion (fully resolve domain names into IP addresses), whereas other DNS servers perform the recursion themselves.

-By specifying only the IP addresses of your own users in the [Options dialog / DNS / Resolver / Recursion](wd_opt_dnsrecur.md) section, you can effectively block outside users, and at the same time allow other DNS servers to requests data for domain names that your are hosting.
+By specifying only the IP addresses of your own users in the [Options dialog / DNS / Resolver / Recursion](wd_opt_dnsrecur.md) section, you can effectively block outside users, and at the same time allow other DNS servers to requests data for domain names that you are hosting.

 If you are not restricting recursion, then you are running an "Open DNS Server" (not a good thing).